carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ### Working with Pixels

 As noted, in practice, real world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colours.
-In python, an image can be represented as a multidimensional array, also known as a tensor, where each element in the array corresponds to a pixel value in the image.
+In python, an image can be represented as a multidimensional array, also known as a `tensor`, where each element in the array corresponds to a pixel value in the image.
 In the context of images, these arrays often have dimensions for height, width, and color channels (if applicable).

 ::::::::::::::::::::::::::::::::::::::::: callout